baxpr/freesurfer-iis/README.md

 container is probably available at https://www.singularity-hub.org/collections/1896

-Requires a valid license file at runtime.
-Example:
+A valid Freesurfer license file is required at runtime.

-`--bind /where/is/freesurfer_license.txt:/usr/local/freesurfer/license.txt`
+See [usage.md] for details.

 ## REFERENCES